LA County Stipend Program

 • Doctorate from an accredited college or university in psychology, educational psychology, education with the field of specialization in counseling psychology, or in a discipline deemed equivalent by the State of California Department of Consumer Affairs, Board of Psychology (Ph.D./Psy.D.)

-• Approved Master’s level Psychiatric Mental Health Nurse Practitioner’s Program issued by an accredited college or university (NP)
+• Approved Master’s level Psychiatric Mental Health Nurse Practitioner’s Program issued by an accredited college or university (PNP)

 Goal and Objectives of the LAC DMH Stipend Program